How Sunshine (UV Rays) Damage Asphalt Shingles

 UV Damage

-This can eventually cause the protective granules to fall off, exposing the underlayers.
-It can also cause the shingle to overdry and start to crack.
-Dryness is a severe problem, too, because shingles are continually bombarded with UV rays whether the sun is out or not.
+Such deterioration can eventually cause the protective granules to fall off, exposing the underlayers.
+It can also cause the shingles to dry out and start to crack.

 Apart from using special shingles with high UV resistance, there isn’t much you can do to combat this problem.
 But, as always, frequent inspections can prevent more significant issues.